 What happened next was big.

-That was over 11 years ago now.
+That was 13 years ago now.
 It hasn’t always been easy, but it’s definitely been the right fit for me.

 That brings us to now.

 And now I’m thrilled that I get to help other solo entrepreneurs eliminate tech obstacles on the path to creating websites that support their business dreams, so they can start doing what feels right to them and working with the clients they want to work with.